aewshopping/ssg-deploy-test/src/posts/reviews/2022-12-14-review-river_kings.md

 date: 2022-12-14
 review_rating: ★★★★★
 permalink: ''
-review_summary: '<p>Cat Jarman shows us the Viking world from England in the West to India in the East, following the trail of small carnelian bead found in a Viking grave in Repton.</p><p>This is an excellent history book - describing the evidence that we have for what the Vikings were up to as they roamed the river systems of Eastern Europe, and stringing this together in a compelling and very readable story.</p>'
+review_summary: '<p>Cat Jarman shows us the Viking world from England in the West to India in the East, following the trail of a small carnelian bead found in a Viking grave in Repton.</p><p>This is an excellent history book - describing the evidence that we have for what the Vikings were up to as they roamed the river systems of Eastern Europe, and stringing this together in a compelling and very readable story.</p>'
 ---
 >> To see a World in a Grain of Sand
 And a Heaven in a Wild Flower